 - How to leave your audience with a message.

-In addition to these sessions, you are required to complete self study assignments via Blackboard.
+In addition to these sessions, you are required to complete homework assignments on Blackboard.
 These assignments will consist of language exercises, analysis of lectures and talks, presentations and discussions, the design of visual aids and handouts, and the preparation of a mini-lecture.
-This will take around 3 hours between each session, depending on the individual learning needs of the participant.

 Dates and times

-If you are taking the course in the context of Wageningen University & Research Language Policy, your skills will be tested in the final class.
-If you pass this test, you will receive a Wageningen in’to Languages certificate.
-Should you not pass, you will be awarded a Certificate of Attendance (providing you have attended enough classes).
+If you are taking the course as part of the Wageningen University & Research Language Policy, your skills will be tested in the final class.
+If you pass the test, you will receive a Wageningen in’to Languages certificate.
+If you do not pass, you will be awarded a Certificate of Attendance, providing you have attended enough classes.

 Prior to registration: placement test

-To make sure everyone is placed in the right course, new course participants are obliged to take the free Oxford Online Placement Test.
-This course needs a score of at least 80.
+New course participants are obliged to take the free Oxford Online Placement Test (OOPT) to ensure that they are placed in the right course.
+Lecturing in English requires an OOPT score of at least 80.
 Please note: registration cannot be confirmed without a placement test result.
-Arrange an appointment through our online calendar.
+Arrange an OOPT appointment through our online calendar.

-Please note that it is not possible to withdraw your subscription online.
-If you are unable to attend your appointment please let us know by phone (+31 317 48 25 52) or send an e-mail to email@example.com.
+- Please note that it is not possible to cancel your appointment online.
+If you are unable to keep your appointment, please call us at +31 (0)317 48 25 52) or send an e-mail to firstname.lastname@example.org.